 Risk of falls

 Stairs are one of the most common locations for a fall, particularly for individuals with a heart disorder.
 Following a cardiac event like a heart attack, many people experience light-headedness and feeling of weakness on climbing.
 Even descending the stairs can also present difficulties.
-In addition to considerations like handrails and a second banister, stairlifts and heart disease may be the best combination.
+In addition to considerations like handrails and a second bannister, stairlifts and heart disease may be the best combination.
 Installation can be the best solution to help reduce the risk of falling and injury on the stairs.

 After a heart disease diagnosis, one of the biggest issues to affect individuals is the impact on mental health.
 Affecting confidence and self-esteem, it is important for individuals to maintain as much control over their independence for as long as possible.
 Being able to access a second-storey bathroom or bedroom to complete everyday tasks could help to restore confidence and prevent the onset of depression or anxiety.

 Living with heart disease can also bring uncertainty and change.
 Many families take a house move into consideration to find accommodation that eliminates the need for climbing the stairs.
 This might include searching for a suitable small bungalow or a dwelling equipped for downstairs living.
 But the emotion, expense, and upheaval of moving house can be avoided with the installation of a stairlift.
 Cheaper and no need to pack up your belongings, a stairlift can mean staying in the home you love for longer.

 Stairlifts and heart disease: Getting the right support

 If you are, or someone you know is, living with heart disease and think that the addition of a stairlift would be a great benefit, adding to quality of life, then speak to an experienced member of the Halton Stairlifts team who can offer clear and honest advice to help you decide whether a new or reconditioned stairlift is the best option for you.